-Add a tropical touch to your own container garden by planting a pine-apple plant that is ever-green.
+Add a tropical touch to your own container garden Salt Lake City by planting Cape Coral a pine-apple plant Long Beach that is ever-green.
 Tops from store bought fresh fruit root quickly using a minimum of planning.
-You use it to add colour to your patio throughout the hotter months or can keep the plant in-doors as a discussion piece.
+You use it to add colour to your patio throughout the hotter months or can keep the plant Flagstaff in-doors as a discussion piece.
 Pineapples do not tolerate temperatures therefore a pot is the only way to appreciate these crops hardiness zones lower and 1.

 Cut the pine-apple best using a knife off.
 Strip leaves in the top to expose the core.
 Trim away any fresh fruit connected to the core that was stringy, however do not cut in to the core.

 Lay the best on a sheet of newspaper in a warm location from direct light.
 Allow the core to dry for three or two times to reduce rot.

 An 8-inch-diameter pot using a coarse-textured potting combination, such as one containing bark.
 Water the combination before the excessive moisture starts to drip in the holes in the pot.